 Remember to pop in a knife, fork , spoon, paper towels and a rubbish bag, as well as bottled water and a flask of tea or coffee.
 Pack the picnic inside a suitable sized Esky, so the food won’t be crushed.
 The Esky can also double as a fisherman’s foot rest or even as an extra piece of safety equipment.

-Snacks are a necessity to keep energy levels up and if the fish aren’t biting they will need a little something sweet to console them!
+Snacks are a necessity to keep energy levels up and if the fish are not biting, fisherman will need a little something sweet to console them!

-Try out our Fisherman’s Chocolate Slab Cake recipe and then let us know how you rate it.
+Try out our Fisherman’s Chocolate Slab Cake recipe.
+Let us know how you rate it.

 ½ cup (50g) cocoa powder